falent/googleHomeAssistantExpressNodeJS/README.md

 In actions invocation define the invocation name for your skill.
 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome2.png?w=840&h=593)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome2.png)

-Congratulatioou created your first project, but the simulator is not active yet, because there is no voice logic behind it.
+Congratulations, you created your first project, but the simulator is not active yet, because there is no voice logic behind it.
 That means there are no interactions defined between google assistant and the user for  your skill.
 To create the interaction logic go to dialogflow.

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png?w=840&h=789)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome3.png)

 ## DialogFlow
-Dialogflow (formerly Api.ai, Speaktoit) is a Google-owned developer of human–computer interaction technologies based on natural language conversations. **// why do we need it** Translations of human voice calls into json objects which is calling you code.
-In dialogfloow you define possible inputs from the user say intents. and you can define answers to user intents in  dialogflow.
-In alternative to using code.
+Dialogflow (formerly Api.ai, Speaktoit) is a Google-owned developer of human–computer interaction technologies based on natural language conversations.
+We need it to translate human voice calls into JSON objects that can be consumed by  our backend code and backwards to tranlate the responses from our backend to Voice Phrases.

 ## How it works?

 ![](https://lh3.googleusercontent.com/q0bK_PoG8wyoozW-uUUNT7FUi4BlBb2C-yqBRIm_Pi7Nby3bD4rLvy1vXsr4mVuVrzhUrOuloOI "Google Assistant route")

 ### 2. DialogFlow
-You need to open in the next step DialogFlow interface:  [https://console.dialogflow.com](https://console.dialogflow.com)
+n the next step open the Dialoglow interface:  [https://console.dialogflow.com](https://console.dialogflow.com)

 #### II.1

 Create a new agent where you configure your interaction model for your skill.** Please keep in mind to import your created project (GOOGLE PROJECT) from google actions to DialogFlow**.
-The name how you call your agent in dialogflow is irrelevant
+The name how you call your agent in ialogflow is irrelevant

 [![](https://thecattlecrew.files.wordpress.com/2018/08/googlehome4.png?w=840&h=346)](https://thecattlecrew.files.wordpress.com/2018/08/googlehome4.png)